Skip to content

 As you can see, unnecessarily over-sized or wasteful packaging can have costly consequences.
 So let’s take a look at how you can use efficient packaging to minimize the DIM weight of your shipments.

-How to use efficient packaging to reduce DIM weight
+How to use efficient packaging to DIM weight savings

 Efficient packaging directly correlates to lower transportation costs.